CR3Swapper/bluepill/README.md

 ### VMCS

-Dump of VMCS fields can be found [here](https://githacks.org/_xeroxz/bluepill/-/blob/master/VMCS.md).
-This is not required, but for learning its nice to see exactly what the masks are, what VMCS field's there are and what exactly you need to vmxlaunch successfully.
+Dump of VMCS control fields can be found [here](https://githacks.org/_xeroxz/bluepill/-/blob/master/VMCS.md).
+This is not required, but for learning its nice to see exactly what the MSR masks are, and what VMCS field's there are.